Lead–acid battery: Separators

-Separators between the positive and negative plates prevent short circuit through physical contact, mostly through dendrites ("treeing"), but also through shedding of the active material.
+Separators between the positive and negative plates prevent short circuits through physical contact, mostly through dendrites (treeing), but also through shedding of the active material.
 Separators allow the flow of ions between the plates of an electrochemical cell to form a closed circuit.
 Wood, rubber, glass fiber mat, cellulose, and PVC or polyethylene plastic have been used to make separators.
 Wood was the original choice, but it deteriorates in the acid electrolyte.

-An effective separator must possess a number of mechanical properties; such as permeability, porosity, pore size distribution, specific surface area, mechanical design and strength, electrical resistance, ionic conductivity, and chemical compatibility with the electrolyte.
+An effective separator must possess a number of mechanical properties, including permeability, porosity, pore size distribution, specific surface area, mechanical design and strength, electrical resistance, ionic conductivity, and chemical compatibility with the electrolyte.
 In service, the separator must have good resistance to acid and oxidation.
 The area of the separator must be a little larger than the area of the plates to prevent material shorting between the plates.
 The separators must remain stable over the battery's operating temperature range.

-Absorbent Glass Mat (AGM)
+Absorbent glass mat

-In the absorbent glass mat design, or AGM for short, the separators between the plates are replaced by a glass fibre mat soaked in electrolyte.
-There is only enough electrolyte in the mat to keep it wet, and if the battery is punctured the electrolyte will not flow out of the mats.
-Principally the purpose of replacing liquid electrolyte in a flooded battery with a semi-saturated fiberglass mat is to substantially increase the gas transport through the separator; hydrogen or oxygen gas produced during overcharge or charge (if the charge current is excessive) is able to freely pass through the glass mat and reduce or oxidize the opposing plate respectively.
-In a flooded cell the bubbles of gas float to the top of the battery and are lost to the atmosphere.
+In the absorbent glass mat (AGM) design, the separators between the plates are replaced by a glass fibre mat soaked in electrolyte.
+There is only enough electrolyte in the mat to keep it wet, and if the battery is punctured, the electrolyte will not flow out of the mats.
+The principal purpose of replacing liquid electrolyte in a flooded battery with a semi-saturated fiberglass mat is to substantially increase the gas transport through the separator; hydrogen or oxygen gas produced during overcharge or charge (if the charge current is excessive) is able to freely pass through the glass mat and reduce or oxidize the opposing plate, respectively.
+In a flooded cell, the bubbles of gas float to the top of the battery and are lost to the atmosphere.
 This mechanism for the gas produced to recombine and the additional benefit of a semi-saturated cell providing no substantial leakage of electrolyte upon physical puncture of the battery case allows the battery to be completely sealed, which makes them useful in portable devices and similar roles.
-Additionally the battery can be installed in any orientation, though if it is installed upside down then acid may be blown out through the overpressure vent.
+Additionally, the battery can be installed in any orientation, though if it is installed upside down, then acid may be blown out through the overpressure vent.

-To reduce the water loss rate calcium is alloyed with the plates; however, gas build-up remains a problem when the battery is deeply or rapidly charged or discharged.
-To prevent over-pressurization of the battery casing, AGM batteries include a one-way blow-off valve, and are often known as "valve-regulated lead–acid", or VRLA, designs.
+To reduce the water loss rate, calcium is alloyed with the plates; however, gas build-up remains a problem when the battery is deeply or rapidly charged or discharged.
+To prevent over-pressurization of the battery casing, AGM batteries include a one-way blow-off valve, and are often known as valve-regulated lead–acid (VRLA) designs.

-Another advantage to the AGM design is that the electrolyte becomes the separator material, and mechanically strong.
+Another advantage to the AGM design is that the electrolyte becomes the separator material and is mechanically strong.
 This allows the plate stack to be compressed together in the battery shell, slightly increasing energy density compared to liquid or gel versions.
-AGM batteries often show a characteristic "bulging" in their shells when built in common rectangular shapes, due to the expansion of the positive plates.
+AGM batteries often show a characteristic bulging in their shells when built in common rectangular shapes, due to the expansion of the positive plates.